 Cell phone operators in Colombia have been rolling out 4G networks over the past several years.
 So, many Colombian cellphone users now use 4G networks instead of the older generation and slower 3G networks.

 The three largest cell phone providers in Colombia are Claro, Movistar and Tigo-UNE.
-These three providers had a combined mobile market share of about 89 percent in Colombia at the end of 2017.
+These three providers have a combined mobile market share of about 89 percent in Colombia.

 All of the mobile providers in Colombia offer prepaid plans (prepago) where you pay for minutes and data up front and postpaid plans (postpago), which are monthly plans.